Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee's games this year have hit the over one time in five opportunities (20%).
+- Middle Tennessee's games this year have eclipsed the over/under one time in five opportunities (20%).

-- This year, the Blue Raiders have seven turnovers, three fewer than the Huskies have takeaways (10).
+- The Blue Raiders have seven giveaways this season, while the Huskies have 10 takeaways .

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.